 Chris West Band In Concert

 The Chris West Band performs in the brand new Jazz Cave at the Nashville Jazz Workshop on December 10th, 2021.
-West takes the stage at 7:30pm CDT (Doors at 7:00pm).
+Bandleader and saxophonist Chris West is joined by Emmanuel Echem (trumpet), Adrian Barnett (sax/flute), Jordan Perlson (drums), Brian Allen (bass), and Walt Scott (piano).
+The band takes the stage at 7:30pm CST (Doors at 7:00pm).

 Doors 7:00pm, Show 7:30pm